vortexdeveloperlabs/Filter-Lock/docs/modes/Unblock Externals.md

 [Developer notes](../for%20devs/modes/Unblock%20Externals.md)

-This feature automatically proxies any external links used in your proxy site, if necessary.
+This will be a feature that automatically proxies any external links used in your proxy site, if necessary.